T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Related Work

 \textbf{Extracting Features from Vision Foundation Models}.
-Vision Foundation Models (VFMs) are trained on large-scale data to perform strong generalization ability to unseen domains or novel tasks.
-For example, there are a set of task-specific foundation models for image classification ~\cite{dosovitskiy2020vit,touvron2021training,liu2022convnet}, for segmentation~\cite{kirillov2023segment,ravi2024sam}, and depth prediction~\cite{yang2024depth} tasks.
+Vision Foundation Models (VFMs) are trained on large-scale data, enabling strong generalization to unseen domains or novel tasks.
 Task-agnostic models trained through self-distillation like DINO~\cite{caron2021emerging,oquab2023dinov2} learn features that can be generalized for multiple vision tasks.
-CLIP~\cite{radford2021learning} is a weakly-supervised multi-modal model that learns visual concepts from natural language supervision by contrastive pre-training on image-text pairs and performs zero-shot transfer to a wide range of downstream tasks.
-The features from Diffusion Models~\cite{ho2020denoising,rombach2022high} have also been used for semantic or keypoint correspondence~\cite{tang2023emergent,zhang2024tale,luo2024diffusion}.
-In our work, we aim to utilize features from foundation models to identify transient distractors more robustly.
-We propose to use DINOv2 features~\cite{oquab2023dinov2} because they are semantically meaningful and spatially consistent, which is crucial for reliable distractor identification.

 \textbf{Video Object Segmentation}.
 The goal of semi-supervised VOS is to identify when an object appears for the first time and then track it throughout the video.
-There are several recent approaches based on transformers~\cite{cheng2023tracking,cheng2024putting}.
-However, current methods suffer from mask inconsistencies throughout the video, especially when objects disappear from the video and reappear later.
-Additionally, current methods assume that the input is provided with a high frame rate, and these methods are not stable when the frame rate is low.
+Several recent approaches based on transformers~\cite{cheng2023tracking,cheng2024putting} have been proposed.
+However, current methods suffer from mask inconsistencies, particularly when objects disappear and reappear in the video.
+Additionally, these methods assume that the input has a high frame rate, and they become unstable when the frame rate is low.
 In our work, we address these shortcomings.